-In many countries, horse manure as organic material has been fully diverted from landfill by legislative restrictions, or high taxes have made this option economically unviable.
-In Germany, horse manure is mainly used in agriculture on field [13], as well as in the USA, and this is worldwide the most common option.
+In Germany, horse manure is mainly used in agriculture on field [14], as well as in the USA, and this is worldwide the most common option.
 However, this management also means that environmentally relevant substances such as nitrate, nitrite and ammonia in the leachate can pose risks on the ecosystems related to the soil (acidification of soil, water pollution, eutrophication).
-Especially in the short term following application, nutrients and organic matter are susceptible to transport by runoff, whereas in the longer term leaching of especially nitrate is a key issue [7].
+Especially in the short term following application, nutrients and organic matter are susceptible to transport by runoff, whereas in the longer term leaching of especially nitrate is a key issue [8].
 In particular in the last two decades composting has gained high popularity as effect of growing environmental concerns within the equine sector and legislative restrictions with view to landfill disposal.

-In some regions, it is still common that many private horse owners and stable managers place the manure in dumpsters or stockpile it to allow decomposition on its own, while others prefer to spread the manure directly onto their fields without composting [9] [17].
-Direct spreading of horse manure without further treatment has a series of advantages such as killing pathogens by exposure to direct sunlight and drying, but it has distinct negative effects such as increasing the loss of nitrogen through volatilization, leaching and runoff, and limited blending with the soil (see [9]).
-Application of horse manure to agricultural land is beneficial for the soil (e.g. for crop production) [20] [21] [22].
-In addition to supplying nutrients, the organic matter input improves physical soil conditions, replenishes soil organic matter and stops degradation of favorable soil aggregation structures, improves water holding capacity, and stimulates microbial activity.
-Compared to other animal manures, untreated horse manure (straw-based) has been shown to have a smaller fraction of easily decomposable organic carbon, a smaller amount of nitrogen and a high amount of fibers [20], which limits short-term losses, but does not eliminate possible burdens to the environment.
+In some regions, it is still common that many private horse owners and stable managers place the manure in dumpsters or stockpile it to allow decomposition on its own, while others prefer to spread the manure directly onto their fields without composting [10, 18].
+Direct spreading of horse manure without further treatment has a series of advantages such as killing pathogens by exposure to direct sunlight and drying, but it has distinct negative effects such as increasing the loss of nitrogen through volatilisation, leaching and runoff, and limited blending with the soil (see [10]).

+Application of horse manure to agricultural land is beneficial for the soil (e.g. for crop production) [21-23].
+In addition to supplying nutrients, the organic matter input improves physical soil conditions, replenishes soil organic matter and stops degradation of favourable soil aggregation structures, improves water holding capacity, and stimulates microbial activity.
+Compared to other animal manures, untreated horse manure (straw-based) has been shown to have a smaller fraction of easily decomposable organic carbon, a smaller amount of nitrogen and a high amount of fibres [21], which limits short-term losses, but does not eliminate possible burdens to the environment.